 - before and after preparing food

 - after going to the toilet or changing a baby’s nappy

 - after caring for people who are ill

 - after playing or working with animals.

-Regularly clean areas and surfaces (including toys) that may have become contaminated with Salmonella bacteria, for example, if someone in your family has been infected, or if you have pets in your house.
+Regularly clean, sanitize, or disinfect toys and surfaces.
+These may become contaminated with Salmonella bacteria, for example, if someone in your family has been infected, or if you have pets in your house.

 The following links provide further information about salmonella.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 - Assessment and management of infectious gastroenteritis BPAC, NZ, 2009

 - Campylobacter, E. coli and salmonella HealthEd, NZ, 2016